By Condo Culture

-The benefits of living in a condo are endless.
-Remarkable amenities and a high walk score are simply, and easily, two of the highly sought-after requests by condo home owners and seekers.
-If you live in the Kitchener-Waterloo, Hamilton, Dundas, Cambridge or Guelph areas, especially downtown, you just might be missing something extremely useful and precious- SPACE.
+The benefits of living in a condo really are endless.
+Remarkable amenities and a high walk score are simply and easily, two of the highly sought-after requests by condo homeowners and investors.
+If you live in the Kitchener-Waterloo, Hamilton, Dundas, Cambridge, or Guelph areas, especially downtown, you just might be missing something extremely useful and precious- SPACE.

-Financial Post’s Garry Marr stated in June 2017 that “it’s been said that the average unit size in a condominium in the GTA was 892 sq.ft in May 2007, and shrunk to 789 sq.ft by May 2015.
-They’ve also speculated that one of the unintended consequences of Ontario’s new stronger rent control rules, which target buildings constructed after 1991 and, therefore, new condos, is that developers will push for smaller units because their tenants don’t stay long term since they will eventually want to form families and need more space.”
+Financial Post’s Garry Marr stated in June 2017 that “it’s been said that the average unit size in a condominium in the GTA was 892 sq.ft. in May 2007, and shrunk to 789 sq.ft. by May 2015.
+They’ve also speculated that one of the unintended consequences of Ontario’s new stronger rent control rules, which targets buildings constructed after 1991 and, therefore, new condos, is that developers will push for smaller units because their tenants don’t stay long-term since they will eventually want to form families and need more space.”

 Larger units still exist but are slowly being reduced in pre-constructed projects.
-Getting your hands on a one bedroom 1200+ sq.ft unit are few and far between and are generally accompanied with a pretty hefty price tag due to low supply and strong demand for them.
+Getting your hands on a one bedroom with 1,200+ sq.ft. are few and far between now, and are generally accompanied by a pretty hefty price tag due to low supply and strong demand for them.

 Garry Marr went on to say that condo developers seem to have adopted a philosophy of shrinking units until they can meet consumer budgets and bite-sized investor appetite.
 Condominium sizes have been shrinking for the past decade, at least up until the past two years, and this trend will likely continue going forward.

 So how do you live in a smaller space without compromising your creativity and lifestyle?
-It’s simple: make everything as multi-functional as possible!
-And we’ve selected 5 space saving ideas from two awesome articles that highlights different (and unexpected) ways to save space in your teeny-tiny home.
-If you like what we’ve shared, check out the rest by clicking the source link at the end of this blog.
+It’s simple, make everything as multi-functional as possible!
+We’ve selected 5 space-saving ideas that highlight different (and unexpected) ways to save space in your teeny-tiny home.

-#5: Storage That Won’t Hide That Killer Exposed Brick Wall You Scored When you have a beautiful, architectural feature like an exposed brick wall, you don't want to cover it up with some bulky shelving.
+#5: Storage That Won’t Hide That Killer Exposed Brick Wall You Scored When you have a beautiful architectural feature such as an exposed brick wall, you don't want to cover it up with some bulky shelving.
 This is a simple and cheap solution.

-#4: No Monsters Here The MASSIVE amount of space under your bed can (and should) be as functional as possible.
-Shoving things under a conventional bed usually means you'll never see it again.
+#4: No Monsters Here That generous amount of space under your bed can be as functional as you'd like.
+Shoving things under a conventional bed usually means you'll never see those items again.
 This kind of bed is a fantastic solution to this age-old problem.

-#2: Ironing board mirror Alright ladies, how convenient is this?!
-2-in-1 and
+#2: Ironing board mirror How convenient is this?!
+A 2-in-1 ironing board and mirror.

-#1: Dining table and chairs We spend most of our time in our living rooms, so saving any sort of space is a must!
-No sacrifice here!
+#1: Dining table and chairs We spend a big amount of our time in our living rooms, so saving any sort of space is a must - no sacrifice here!
 This dining set is super convenient while keeping its design on point with or without the use of the chairs.